sajox/snurr/docs/documentation.md

 ### Conditional Sequence Flows

 Use an explicit gateway instead.
-Snurr return an `Error::NotSupported` if present.
+Snurr return an `ParseError::NotSupported` if present.

 ### Unbalanced Inclusive or Parallel gateway construction

 Re-write the process with balanced/symmetric gateway pairs.
-Snurr return an `Error::NotSupported` if occured while running the process.
+Snurr return an `RuntimeError::NotSupported` if occured while running the process.
 The check is only active in debug mode.